 Accepts a range of feedstocks, including mixed feedstocks and higher moisture content feedstock, in sizes from small off-cuts, through hog fuel and limb wood up to 1.2 metres in length and 15cm in diameter.

 A high volume of biochar can be produced in a few hours (up to 370 litres batch size).
 The volume yield is about 45% and mass yield about 17%, comparable to other kilns and gasifiers that produce a high temperature biochar.

 A dished bottom (good for cone drainage if kiln is left outside) with 2" bottom drain.
 A 2" 316 stainless steel elbow welded to the bottom - this allows for many drain configurations.
 The drain allows flooding the kiln for a full, safe quench of the hot char.
 Hot quenching washes the char, reduces condensates (tar), and increases activity, pore volume and surface area.

 charging can be conveniently done during charring, quenching or post-production right in the kiln.
 Add,eg. sea minerals such as liquid kelp or SEA-90, molasses, blood and bone et

 The kiln comes complete with a sturdy tilting cradle that allows the biochar to be easily tipped.

 liquid and nutrients can be easily captured and recycled or used for multiple purposes.
-Can be done with an IBC and 12V water pump with 12V battery, which can be charged from a solar
+Can be done with an IBC and electric water pump with portable battery, which can be charged from a

 Agronomic trials show the Kon-Tiki system to be especially effective for improving crop yield.